 In this article, we will talk about the latest interactive whiteboards vs. Traditional blackboards to help better understand the differences between them.

-In traditional black board method, teacher has to spend time during the class to draw the visual material.
-While in latest technology interactive whiteboards, teachers can directly pick different subject materials from the software set for interactive whiteboard.
+In the traditional blackboard method, the teacher has to spend time during the class to draw the visual material.
+With in latest technology in interactive whiteboards, teachers can directly pick different subject materials from the software set for interactive whiteboards.

 2. Better interaction and collaboration